dsohk/rancher-devsecops-workshop/docs/part-5.md

 ## 3. Observe the new pipeline being built

-Keep following browser window open to view the progress.
+Please open and login to the following system with your favourtie browser open to view the progress.

 Login to your Jenkins, Jenkin UI > `Job` > `Status` > `Console Output`